 Mongeau is part of a new generation of celebrities and performers who capitalize on controversy rather than shying away from it.
 In 2017, she was arrested for underage drinking at the Coachella Valley Music and Arts Festival, and days later she was selling t-shirts bearing the image of her mugshot.
 According to a Business Insider interview with Mongeau's talent manager Jordan Worona, sales of the t-shirts generated $40,000 in revenue in just two days.
 But the nature of much of Mongeau's content has made her a self-described "struggling demonetized influencer," which means that unlike a lot of successful YouTubers she doesn't make much money from advertising on the platform due to the site's practice of demonetizing videos that contain controversial or offensive content.
 So she's had to make up the difference by selling merchandise and creating sponsored content for brands that aren't afraid of a little bit of controversy (or "authenticity" in marketing terms), like Lounge Underwear.

 Personal Life: Between sometime in the summer of 2017 and February of 2019, Mongeau was in a relationship with Bella Thorne.
-Then, in the spring of 2019 she began dating fellow YouTuber Jake Paul, and in June she announced their engagement to be married.
-Later towards the end of July the couple were wed at Las Vegas's Graffiti Mansion.
-But, Mongeau later admitted that the ceremony was not in fact an official one, and after briefly changing her social media display names to "Tana Paul" she'd changed them back by the beginning of 2020.
+Then, in the spring of 2019, she began dating fellow YouTuber Jake Paul, and in June she announced their engagement to be married.
+Later, toward the end of July, the couple was wed at Las Vegas's Graffiti Mansion.
+But Mongeau later admitted that the ceremony was not in fact an official one, and after briefly changing her social media display names to "Tana Paul" she'd changed them back by the beginning of 2020.

 |Net Worth:||$4 Million|